IntersectMBO/cardano-db-sync/doc/pool-offchain-data.md

-# Pool Offline Data
+# Pool OffChain Data

+_(as of 13.2.0.0 Offline was renamed to OffChain)__

-When a stake pool is registered, a transaction is added to the chain containing the URL of the pool's offline data.
+When a stake pool is registered, a transaction is added to the chain containing the URL of the pool's offchain data.

-The data in the transaction specifying the location of the offline data is inserted into the `PoolMetadataRef` table. `db-sync` then fetches the specified data and inserts it into the `PoolOfflineData` table.
+The data in the transaction specifying the location of the offchain data is inserted into the `PoolMetadataRef` table. `db-sync` then fetches the specified data and inserts it into the `OffChainPoolData` table.

 The basic operation is a follows:

 * When the pool registration is found in a tx it is inserted into the `PoolMetadataRef` table.
 * Another thread periodically queries the database for `PoolMetadataRef` entries which have either not been retrieved or have errored and tries to fetch the data.
-* If the new fetch is successful, the result goes in the `PoolOfflineData` table.
+* If the new fetch is successful, the result goes in the `OffChainPoolData` table.
-* If the fetch fails, an error is recorded in `PoolOfflineFetchError table` to be retried later.
+* If the fetch fails, an error is recorded in `PoolOffChainFetchError table` to be retried later.
 * The retries on fetch fail start at 60 seconds and are progressively longer and eventually plateau at a retry every 24 hours.

 ### http-get-json-metadata

 This is an testing/debugging program.
-It uses *the same code* to fetch the offline metadata as `cardano-db-sync`.
-It is not code copy, this application calls the function in `db-sync` that does the actual fetch (the function is named `httpGetPoolOfflineData`).
+It uses *the same code* to fetch the offchain metadata as `cardano-db-sync`.
+It is not code copy, this application calls the function in `db-sync` that does the actual fetch (the function is named `httpGetOffChainPoolData`).

 On success, this program will print "Success" and then print the retrieved JSON.